humanetech-community/community-hub/_docs/freedom/freedom-04-privacy.md

 There is wide spectrum of how privacy is violated in our digital world even without general public awareness (privacy invasion, improper acquisition, use, storage).
 Privacy should be protected adopting a regulatory and/or technical approach.

+"You have to fight for your privacy or you will lose it“ (Eric Schmidt, Google/Alphabet, 2013)

 Check [this rich wikipedia definition for further information](https://en.wikipedia.org/wiki/Privacy).